IzzetGunturk/IzzetGunturk/README.md

 # Hi there, my name is Izzet! 👋

-I am a graduated Front-end Development, UI/UX design and Cyber Security student at Fontys Hogescholen in the Netherlands.
+I am a graduated Front-end Development, UX/UI design and Cyber Security student at Fontys Hogescholen in the Netherlands.

 ## 🔭 Interests:

-#### Cyber Security:
-- Security monitoring (SOC)
-- Digital Forensics & Incident Response
-- Phishing analysis
-- Malware analysis
-- Threat Intelligence

 #### Front-end Development & UI/UX design:
 - Designing digital products